 A number of mega-trend forecasts predict dramatic changes in the world by 2030.
 These will be wide-ranging; from personalised food and therapeutics to increased extreme weather events and human-free autonomous manufacturing and maintenance environments, known as ‘dark factories’.
 There will be an increased expectation for better products that are cheaper and more environmentally sustainable.
-A growing demand for customised products will require the development of sophisticated autonomous processes and maintenance systems.
+Growing demand for customised products will require the development of sophisticated autonomous processes and maintenance systems.

 For individual companies, this may seem daunting.
 How can you innovate fast enough to stay ahead of the competition?

 The 2030 vision of CSIRO’s AIM FSP is to work with our partners and collaborators to harness the scientific advances presented by big data, advanced autonomous systems, and materials science to provide a competitive edge for early adopters of these next-generation technologies.
 AIM will provide the tools needed to tackle global challenges, capitalise on trends, and ensure preparedness for future population, climate, and environmental scenarios.